rszyma/vscode-kanata/README.md

 ## Contributing

-Contributions are welcome, feel free to open an issue or a PR.
+If you have an idea what could be improved, feel free to open an issue or a PR.

 ### Bug reports